 The Group engaged in the money lending business through Capital Strategic Partners Limited ("Capital Strategic"), an indirect wholly-owned subsidiary of the Company, which holds a money lenders licence under the Money Lenders Ordinance (Chapter 163 of the Laws of Hong Kong) to carry out money lending business in Hong Kong (China).
-During the year, the interest income and operating profit generated in this segment were HK\$17,051,000 (2018: HK\$20,423,000) and HK\$13,042,000 (2018: HK\$15,115,000), respectively.
+During the year, the interest income and operating profit generated in this segment were HK\$5,618,000 (2019: HK\$17,051,000) and HK\$3,298,000 (2019: HK\$13,042,000), respectively.

-As at 31 December 2019, there were two transactions of loan advanced to customers.
-The loan were still outstanding as at 31 December 2019 with an aggregate outstanding loan principal of HK\$115,000,000.
+As at 31 December 2020, there were two transactions of loan advanced to customers.
+The loan were still outstanding as at 31 December 2020 with an aggregate outstanding loan principal of HK\$46,800,000.

 On 24 November 2017, Capital Strategic entered into a loan agreement with Yuan Heng Gas Holdings Limited ("Yuan Heng"), a company incorporated in Bermuda with limited liability, the shares of which are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (stock code: 332).
 Pursuant to the loan agreement, Capital Strategic agreed to grant to Yuan Heng a loan of HK\$180,000,000 ("Original Facility") for a term of 6 months from the date of the drawdown, which was 25 January 2018, and could be further extended for another 6 months with written consent of Capital Strategic (or any other date as may be agreed by Capital Strategic and Yuan Heng in writing).
 The loan is secured by the charge over the entire issued share capital of an indirect wholly-owned subsidiary of Yuan Heng and the floating charge over all or any part of the property and/or assets of an indirect wholly-owned subsidiary of Yuan Heng in favour of Capital Strategic.
-Yuan Heng had repaid HK\$100,000,000 of the Original Facility to Capital Strategic by 6 August 2018.
+The Original Facility was extended in the prior years and was settled during the year.